dscorbett/duployan-font/docs/width-system.md

 be a small negative number and the right bound width will be a large positive number, getting larger the more letters there are.

-At runtime, the font adds some invisible marker glyphs to the glyph stream encoding all relevant width information.
+At runtime, Rawnd Musmus Duployan adds some invisible marker glyphs to the glyph stream encoding all relevant width information.
 The widths of all the glyphs in a stenogram are added, and the left and right sums become the left and right bound widths.
 A 'dist' lookup adds space as indicated by these marker glyphs.

 ## Types of width

-Four kinds of width are relevant to this font.
+Four kinds of width are relevant to Rawnd Musmus Duployan.
 Each has a code, which is used in glyph names.

 A glyph’s right bound width (`rdx`) is measured from its cursive entry point to